Accessing your emails with Outlook 2013 and Outlook 2016

 - Password – enter your domain email account password

-- Check the Require logon using Secure Password Authentication (SPA) box.
+- Make sure the Require logon using Secure Password Authentication (SPA) box is unchecked.

 - Click on More Settings.
 This will open the Internet E-mail Settings window.

 - Under the Outgoing Server tab, select the following options:

 - Use same settings as my incoming mail server

 - Under the Advanced tab, check that the incoming and outgoing server port numbers match those listed on your View Email Client Info settings.

 - 995 - if you are using the POP3 protocol with Secure-SSL

 - 993 – if you are using the IMAP protocol with Secure-SSL